-Fannie Mae's and Freddie Mac's federal charters provide a range of benefits that result in lower operating and funding costs (see Frame and White 2005 in this journal), such as a line-of-credit with the US Treasury.
-These advantages, coupled with two past episodes in which the federal government assisted troubled government-sponsored enterprises (US Government Accountability Office 1990, pp. 90-91), served to create a perception in financial markets that agency debt and mortgage-backed securities were implicitly government guaranteed-despite explicit language on these securities stating that they are not US government obligations.
-As a result, Fannie Mae and Freddie Mac have been able over the decades to issue debt and mortgage-backed securities at lower yields than their stand-alone financial strength ratings would otherwise warrant, by 20 to 40 basis points (Nothaft, Pearce, and Stevanovic 2002; Ambrose and Warga 2002; Passmore 2005).
+Fannie Mae's and Freddie Mac's federal charters provide a range of benefits that result in lower operating and funding costs (see Frame and White 2005), such as a line-of-credit with the U.S. Treasury.
+These advantages, coupled with two past episodes in which the federal government assisted troubled government-sponsored enterprises (U.S. General Accounting Office 1990, pp. 90-91), served to create a perception in financial markets that agency debt and mortgage-backed securities were implicitly government guaranteed-despite explicit language on these securities stating that they are not U.S. government obligations.
+As a result, Fannie Mae and Freddie Mac have been able over the decades to issue debt and mortgage-backed securities at lower yields than their stand-alone financial strength ratings would otherwise warrant, by 20 to 40 basis points (see Nothaft, Pearce, and Stevanovic 2002; Ambrose and Warga 2002; Passmore 2005).